krystofmincevey/eyft/src/eyft/pipelines/data_processing/README.md

 - [ ] geolocate *More aspirational, as it would entail converting an address to x,y geo-coordinates using geopandas*
 - [ ] pass (i.e. do\_nothing)

+# ILL ADD EXTRA WHEN FUNCTIONS ARE OPTIMIZED !!!